Nerevand/SEP-2024/task.md

 - Use `Axios` to handle API requests.
 - Implement routing for navigation between the main page and user details page.

-## **Deliverables**

-- A GitHub repository containing the project source code.
-- A README file with instructions on how to run the project locally.

 ## **Resources**

 - [JSONPlaceholder API Documentation](https://jsonplaceholder.typicode.com/)